2025–26 Liiga season

-The 2025–26 Liiga season is the 51st season of the Liiga, the top level of Finnish ice hockey since 1975.
+The 2025–26 Liiga season was the 51st season of the Liiga, the top level of Finnish ice hockey since 1975.

 Format

 The regular season started in September 2025.
-As in previous seasons, 480 matches will be played in the regular season, 60 for each team.
+As in previous seasons, 480 matches were played in the regular season, 60 for each team.

-The top two teams in the regular season, excluding the Finnish champion, will advance to the Champions Hockey League, while the best team in the regular season team not qualified for Champions Hockey League will advance to the Spengler Cup.
+The top two teams in the regular season, excluding the Finnish champion, advanced to the Champions Hockey League, while the best team in the regular season team not qualified for Champions Hockey League advanced to the Spengler Cup.